lorddev/wtf/README.md

 # wtf
-Sandbox for testing various technologies/libraries as needed
+Sandbox for testing various technologies/libraries as needed.
+You can do whatever you want here.